-CHEM 1220 General Chemistry II (Zane State) - 215

-This course continues to investigate the principles of college chemistry, including: solutions, chemical equilibrium, acid/base chemistry, biochemistry and organic chemistry.
+CHEM 1220 General Chemistry II (Zane State) - 220 equilibrium, acid/b related to these top This course continues to investigate the principles of college chemistry, including: solutions, chemical equilibrium, acid/base chemistry, biochemistry and organic chemistry.
 Students will complete lab experiments related to these topics.
 This course is recommended for students who are pursuing an associate degree in science, engineering or an allied health related field.
 To take this class you must have earned a C or better in CHEM 1210.

-Grade: CCP Length: Semester Prerequisite: See Description Credit: 4 hours
+Grade: CCP Length: Semester Prerequisite: See Description Credit: 4 Hours